A Million Times Yes! Up To 30% Off Select Styles

 The International Gemological Institute, also known as the IGI, was founded in 1975 and is the world’s largest independent diamond grading lab.
 IGI is one of the few labs that produce reports for lab grown diamonds whose gradings you can trust.
 Your lab grown diamond IGI report will not only detail your diamond’s grades but also clearly indicate your stone is lab grown.

 Diamond type is another commonly misunderstood geological term.
 It does not refer to the cut of the diamond or how it was formed, instead it is a scientific classification that identifies the amount of impurities the stone has.
 While diamonds are predominantly made up of carbon, certain trace elements can enter during the formation process that influences the stone’s appearance.
+For diamond type, it's more important for researchers and gemologists because it's a starting point for them to identify of natural, synthetic, and treated diamonds.

 Type IA Diamonds: Accounting for 98% of diamonds, type IA diamonds are most common.
 Moreover, they have nitrogen atoms clustered in its carbon lattice, resulting in diamonds that have a pale-yellow or orange hue.
 Type IA diamonds are notable for their fluorescence when shown under infrared and ultraviolet light.